Join Beams for Dovetail

 The video is titled "The Correct Way to Make Welded Splice Joints in Chassis Members."
 It is not exactly the conditions I am thinking about to join beams, but it is close.
 What can we learn?

-While the video is perhaps a little laborious for someone who is not familiar with the math, you do not have to be an engineer to understand it.
-I think the author did a great job in touching the subjects, while not getting bogged down in the engineering details.
+While the video is a little laborious for someone unfamiliar with the math, you do not have to be an engineer to understand it.
+I think the author did a great job in touching the subjects, while not getting bogged down in engineering details.
 Geek out just a little on the math, then explain it.
 He delivers the concepts well.

 Here is the video.
-A big Thank You to the author for the work that went into it.
+I wish to give a big Thank You to the author for the work that went into it.

 After watching the video a couple of times, I think he has done a commendable job with the engineering, and I extend a heartfelt THANK YOU for the effort.